Nuture, calm and inspiration, especially for people with cancer

-Everyone eats together in the large dining room inside the house, or when the weather allows – which is largely most of the summer – there’s a communal eating space outside in the courtyard, shaded from the heat of the sun by a large sail suspended from the house, which creates a charming place for socializing late into the balmy summer nights.
+Everyone eats together around the long dining table either inside the house, or when the weather allows (largely most of the summer) outside in the beautiful courtyard, shaded from the heat of the sun by a large sail canopy.
+This is a charming place for socialising late into the balmy summer nights.

 At Puyssentut, food is taken very seriously.
 The result is wonderfully colourful and varied cuisine, and meals that have been lovingly prepared by the visiting chefs, who are dedicated to making sure that healing is experienced both inside and out.

-The food is vegetarian and carefully planned to make the most of the local largely organic produce.
+The food is mainly vegan, with some vegetarian,and carefully planned to make the most of the local largely organic produce.
 The chefs gain inspiration from both macrobiotic and ayurvedic traditions, aiming to produce nourishing and environmentally sustainable meals.
 You won’t be bored, and you won’t have cause to miss any of your usual treats.

 Lieu dit Puissentut, 32120 Homps, France